 St. Gregory Nazianzus ep.
 131 - AD 382“We will conquer your Rome, break your crosses, and enslave your women.
 If we do not reach that time, then our children and grandchildren will reach it, and they will sell your sons as slaves at the slave market.”

 Daily Archives: 10 October 2011

-Read the black, and do the red seems to work well.
+From a priest: Read the black, and do the red seems to work well.
 [Do I hear an “Amen!”?]
 I am training a new liturgy coordinator.
 She will be in charge of the environment in the church.
-In the past that meant flowers … Continue reading
+In the past that meant … Continue reading

-I was away from the Church for nearly 20 years, and when I found my way back, the remote parish I joined often didn’t have a priest and when they did he was only there for Mass and immediately after … Continue reading
+From a reader: I was away from the Church for nearly 20 years, and when I found my way back, the remote parish I joined often didn’t have a priest and when they did he was only there for Mass and immediately … Continue reading

 Chilling: SCOTUS hears case touching on right of Churches to self-determination, “ministerial exception”, discrimination

-In argument before the Supreme Court on an anti-discrimination case, the solicitor general—representing the Obama administration—said that the government would uphold the right of the Catholic Church to preserve an all-male priesthood, [NB:] but only “because the balance of … Continue reading
+From CWN: In argument before the Supreme Court on an anti-discrimination case, the solicitor general—representing the Obama administration—said that the government would uphold the right of the Catholic Church to preserve an all-male priesthood, [NB:] but only “because the balance … Continue reading

 Since I am in the London right now, I perked up when I found that the new Kindle from amazon is available in the UK.
 Here are some USA links and comments on the Kindle I posted elsewhere.
 I have … Continue reading

 Right now in NYC some idiots are out in the street protesting corporations.
 I saw some brief interviews with a cross-section of the protesters.
 They seemed to be faux-communists.
 Faux, because they seem not to have a clue what they … Continue reading